 DDD: In a COVID-19 update email sent on March 17, the Division of Developmental Disabilities announced it is authorizing the use of telehealth to “deliver Speech Therapy and Occupational Therapy services as outlined in AHCCCS Policy 320-I.”

 AHCCCS: Normally, occupational therapy is not currently a covered service under AHCCCS telehealth regulations.
-However, in a conference call held on March 20 with 3,000 healthcare providers, AHCCCS committed to reimbursing occupational therapy services provided via telehealth during the COVID-19 emergency.
+However, in a conference call held on March 20, 2020 with 3,000 healthcare providers, AHCCCS committed to reimbursing occupational therapy services provided via telehealth during the COVID-19 emergency.
 OT practitioners can use the same OT CPT® codes but must add a telehealth modifier and specify location.
-See AHCCCS FAQs Regarding Coronavirus Disease 2019 (COVID-19) for full details.

 TRICARE: According to its website, “TRICARE covers the use of interactive audio/video technology to provide clinical consultations and office visits when appropriate and medically necessary (appropriate, reasonable, and adequate for [a patient’s] condition.”
 (TRICARE Policy Manual, Chapter 7, Section 22.1).
 It is recommend that practitioners verify benefits prior to initiating OT services via telemedicine.